pragatinaikare/My-Profile/README.md

 # Welcome to My Profile! 👋

 ## About Me
-- 👩‍💻 Pursuing a Master's degree in Data Science.
-- 🌟 Passionate about unraveling insights from data and crafting impactful stories.
+I am a Master’s student in Data Science at Texas A&M University, currently working with Geisinger as a Data Science Intern.
+I am actively seeking full-time opportunities in the field of Data Science, starting May 2025,  in the field of Data Science.

 - 📊 Proficient in:
-  - Data Analysis
   - Machine Learning
   - Deep Learning
+  - RAG Frameworks
+  - Generative AI
+  - LLM Fine-tuning
+  - Statistical Modeling
+  - Data Analysis
   - Computer Vision
-  - Statistical Modeling
   - Data Visualization
-  - Cloud Computing (Microsoft Azure)
+  - Cloud Computing (AWS/Azure)
-- 📊 Exploring:
-   - Transformers
-   - Large language models

-🔍 Actively seeking opportunities to contribute to intriguing data projects and collaborate on innovative solutions

 📫 Let's connect!
 Feel free to reach out:
 - LinkedIn: https://www.linkedin.com/in/pragati-naikare-7a96151a9/